faelin/nano-highlight/README.md

 also to keep the definitions clear and maintainable, which is something that becomes quite awkward using only plain [nanorc] files.

-**Note:** if `~/.nanotheme` exists it will be used as a custom theme, in place of [custom-theme.sed].
-A custom theme may also be specified by installing with `make THEME=your-custom-theme.sed`.
-Themes must be valid sed scripts, defining *all* color codes found in [custom-theme.sed] or (original) [theme.sed] in order to work correctly.
+**Note:** if `~/.nanorctheme` exists, it will be used as a custom theme, in place of [default.nanorctheme].
+A custom theme may also be specified by copying the theme-definition file in [themes]/ directory first, and then installing with `make THEME=your-custom-theme` (note that you do not need to specify the path to a file, neither do you need to specify file's extension).
+To find out how themes are defined, have a look at the default theme (file [default.nanorctheme]).
+You must define *all* token types found in that file in order for syntax highlighting to work correctly with your custom theme.
+Bear in mind that the format of the theme-definition file has changed compared to the format used in source repositories (it used to be a sed script, while now such script is automatically generated from the chosen theme-definition file during the build process).

-**Note 2:** don't forget that if you execute `make` via `sudo` (e.g. to install global syntax highlighting rules as outlined above), then `~/.nanotheme` will refer to a file in root's home directory, not your own.
+**Note 2:** don't forget that if you execute `make` via `sudo` (e.g. to install global syntax highlighting rules as outlined above), then `~/.nanorctheme` will refer to a file in root's home directory, not your own.

 FAQ